-After preparing the standards the instrument can be calibrated by following the next steps:
+After preparing the standard solution, calibration operations can be performed by following these steps:

-1. Stop any analyzer operation by pressing STOP! on the COMMANDS menu of the user interface.
-Reset the STOP condition within the same menu.

-2. Remove the sample inlet tube from the sample recirculation tank and attach an additional piece of norprene tube (to keep it clean from impurities and dust) from which the calibration liquids will be sucked.

-3.Place the tube in the standard solution container.

-4. Press START SINGLE within the COMMANDS menu of the user interface, a single cycle will start.
-Repeat the analysis at least three times.

-5. If the results are stable you can proceed with the calibration.
+- 1. Stop any analyzer operation by pressing STOP! on the COMMANDS menu of the user interface.
+Reset the STOP condition within the same menu. - 2.
+Remove the sample inlet tube from the sample recirculation tank and attach an additional piece of norprene tube (to keep it clean from impurities and dust) from which the calibration liquids will be sucked. - 3.
+Place the tube in the standard solution container. - 4.
+Press START SINGLE within the COMMANDS menu of the user interface, a single cycle will start.
+Repeat the analysis at least three times. - 5.
+If the results are stable you can proceed with the calibration.
 Press the MANUAL CAL button within the COMMANDS menu.
 Check the value of STANDARD CONC and change it accordingly if required.